- Travel and Places»

 Meet up with a tour guide (at the intersection of their choice) and take a walk down the streets of New Orleans all the way down to the cemetery.
 Although there are many companies you can tour with, we chose The Voodoo Bone Lady Cemetery Walking Tour.
 Here are the details from my experience with this particular tour:

-- Location: Tour guide met us on the corner of Royal and St. Peter Street.
+- Our tour guide met us on the corner of Royal and St. Peter Street.

-- Sighting: Brief sighting of the Voodoo Bone Lady walking to her store.
+- We got a brief sighting of the Voodoo Bone Lady walking to her store.

-- Walk: Tour guide led us to the cemetery (keeping us in the shade).
+- The tour guide led us to the cemetery, while keeping us in the shade.

-- Break: 10-minute break at Basin St. Station (restrooms, snacks, drinks).
+- Take a 10-minute break at Basin St. Station (restrooms, snacks, & drinks).

-- Duration: Tour lasted around 1 hour 45 minutes.
+- The tour lasted around 1 hour 45 minutes.

-- Pictures: Photos allowed, but not video in St. Louis Cemetery.
+- Photos were allowed, but video was not allowed in St. Louis Cemetery.

-NOTE: The cemetery gets really hot, so stay hydrated!
-Also, take advantage of available restroom facilities, since it is very difficult find restrooms to use without buying something first in the city of New Orleans.
-There are a small number of public restrooms that have limited hours.
+All tours are different depending on which company you tour with.
+Staying hydrated is a must!
+The cemetery can get extremely hot.
+In general, take advantage of any available restroom facilities, since it is very difficult to find bathrooms to use without being expected to buy something first in the city of New Orleans.
+There are a small number of public restrooms that have limited hours and are not in the most convenient locations.

 (Day2: Stop 2)